Avidian22/Avidian22/README.md

 <h1 align="center">Hi there 😎</h1>

-Hi, my name is <b>AVIDIAN DIPESH SIVA</b>,and I am 20 years old.
-I come from <em>Negeri Sembilan, Malaysia</em>.In my free time,I love playing tennis with my friends and
+Hi, my name is <b>AVIDIAN DIPESH SIVA</b>, a 20-year-old from <em>Negeri Sembilan, Malaysia</em>.
+Beyond academics, I enjoy tennis, camping, and hiking.
 Currently, I'm a <b><mark>first-year student pursuing a degree in *[Computer Science (Computer Networks & Security) with Honours]((https://comp.utm.my/secrh/))* at **[Universiti Teknologi Malaysia (UTM)](https://www.utm.my/)**</mark></b>.
-I chose this degree because I'm extremely interested in this field and want to gain as much knowledge as possible.
-I'm also attracted to the potential salary of this field and hope to learn everything I can both within and outside my degree in order to prepare for my future career.
+My choice stems from a genuine interest in the field and a passion for problem-solving.
+I'm eager to absorb knowledge, not just for a degree but to prepare for a fulfilling career.

-Moreover, I love problem solving , which ultimately led me to pursue a degree in computer science.
-I'm excited to see where this path takes me and am eager to continue exploring all the opportunities that come my way.
+Excited about the endless possibilities in computer science, I look forward to the challenges and growth ahead.
+Let the adventure begin!

 ### :man_technologist: About Me :